GeoffreyFClark/Top-Post-Aggregator/README.md

 ![Frontend example](templates/frontend.png)

-Updated with CSS and removed all datetimes for a more modern look:
+Updated with embedded CSS and removed all datetimes for a more modern look:
 ![Frontend example](templates/frontend_CSS.png)